 Entity = a thing that’s of particular interest to the business to measure performance and behaviour for.

-In ecommerce you would have a few special ones (aside from user/shopper):
+In ecommerce you would have a few special ones (aside from user

-• The shopping visit aka the checkout (I bundle baskets in here too)
+(I bundle baskets in here too) - The

 These form the very fabric of ecommerce and naturally, we often do analysis at instance-level for these entities.
 We often want to compare how a product has fared against another.
 Or whether a promotion was more profitable than another.